 Enbridge operates the longest and most complex liquids pipeline system in the world.
-Over the past decade, we’ve transported nearly 12 billion barrels of crude oil with a safe delivery record that’s better than 99.999 per cent.
-And we also know that’s not good enough.
-Our goal – simply, unequivocally – will always be zero incidents.
+Over the past decade, we’ve transported more than 15 billion barrels of crude oil with a safe delivery record that’s better than 99.999 per cent.
+And we know that’s not good enough.
+Our goal—simply, unequivocally—will always be zero incidents.

 Government regulations for the approval and maintenance of pipelines are transparent and rigorous.
 With our focus on safety, and our commitment to adopting state-of-the-art technology, Enbridge meets and often exceeds those regulations – and that has earned us recognition as an industry leader.

 But we know that’s not good enough.
 Nothing is more important to us than the safety of our pipelines, our communities, and the environment.
 We continue to strive in the areas of monitoring, prevention, response, and new technology for a delivery record of 100%.